nikhilgautam96/P-11/Javascript/Notes/Asynchronous_js.md

     - condition :
         1. The call stack is empty.
         2. The global code is complete and nothing is left to execute.
+        3. The microtask queue is also empty.
+Microtask queue is given higher priority than the event queue.
 - eg :-
 ```js
 function process() {